jzumsteg/zumstegs-blog/_posts/2025-06-20-cathedral.md

     <figcaption class='wide'>Yikes!
 This is one of the two aisles; the other aisle, the narthex and the apse were equally crowded.
 In many places it was impossible to set our own pace, to speed up or slow down; we moved as the crowd moved.
 Even the gift shop had long lines to the cashiers.</figcaption>
 </figure>

 But beautiful it was.
-These pictures can only give you and idea&nbsp;&mdash;&nbsp;I and my little point-and-shoot camera just can't convey the beauty of the Cathedral post-restoration.
+These pictures can only give you and idea&nbsp;&mdash;&nbsp;I and my little point-and-shoot camera just can't convey the beauty of the Cathedral, post-restoration.
 <figure class = 'portrait' >
     <img class='wide' src="{{ "2025/paris/notre-dame/DSC06593.jpg" | prepend: site.imageurl | prepend: site.baseurl  }}" alt="Image" />
     <figcaption class='wide'><em></em></figcaption>